 What is Learning Cultures?

-The Learning Cultures is a comprehensive curriculum with a primary goal to help students learn how to carry out their own intentions.
-Based on the idea that children meet or exceed their potential depending on the resources provided by their culture, the Learning Cultures curriculum provides every teacher with the supports necessary to create classroom cultures that allow all children to take initiative to rise to their fullest potential.
+The Learning Cultures is a comprehensive systems approach to school reform with a primary goal of helping all students learn how to carry out their own intentions.
+Based on the ideas that children meet or exceed their potential depending on the resources provided by their culture, the Learning Cultures curriculum provides every teacher with the supports necessary to create classroom cultures that allow all children to take initiative to rise to their fullest potential.
+Learning Cultures is an educational model developed in a way that ensures all students learn.

-1) Every child can reach high learning standards when their classroom culture provides adequate experiences and resources
+1) Every child can reach high learning standards when the classroom culture provides experiences and resources that support success and when each child is held accountable to classroom social norms that secure the behaviors of cooperation, consideration, and effort

-2) Children are most successful when they are held responsible for their own learning and have autonomy to pursue their interests
+2) Children are most successful when their learning is self-initiated, when they hold responsibility for learning, and when the learning process allows them to pursue personal interests

 Learning Cultures consists of a simple, yet comprehensive set of classroom practices called Formats.
-On the surface, Formats look like familiar classroom practices—lessons, small group work, individual conferences, independent work time and group meetings—but these elements are redesigned to incorporate key insights from fields across the behavioral sciences in order to maximize student engagement, autonomy, responsibility and learning.
+Formats resemble some familiar classroom practices, such as lessons, small group work, individual conferences, independent work time and group meetings.
+But inspired by recent scientific insights into processes that support high levels of thinking, learning and engagement, these practices are specially reorganized.

 Learning Cultures Is...